mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_invoice_item

-<p>Adds an arbitrary charge or credit to the customer’s upcoming invoice.</p>
+Adds an arbitrary charge or credit to the customer’s upcoming invoice.

 <details><summary>Parameters</summary>